Suniljadaun/MultiThreadedCrawler/docs/decisions/ADR-005-vector-store.md

 ## Decision
 - Use PostgreSQL with the pgvector extension.
 - The AI service uses its own schema (`research`) with `documents` and `document_chunks` tables.
+- The AI service creates that schema itself on startup; the backend's Flyway only manages `public`.
+- HNSW index with cosine distance.
+Table details are in docs/rag.md.

 ## Alternatives
 - Qdrant: built for vector search with more filtering and scaling features, but adds another service to run.